This post documents my final project for User Experience Design with June Ahn

 Most computer-based melody input systems are modeled on the piano.
 This is most obvious for hardware, since nearly all MIDI controllers take the form of literal piano keyboards.
 It is also true for software, which takes the piano keyboard as the primary visualization scheme for pitch.
 For example, the MIDI editor in every DAW displays pitches on a “piano roll”.

 Some DAWs include a “musical typing” feature that maps the piano layout to the QWERTY keyboard, as an expediency for users who either lack MIDI hardware controllers, or who do not have them on hand.
 Apple’s GarageBand uses the ASDFG row of the keyboard for the white keys and the QWERTY row for the black keys.
-They use the other rows for such useful controls as pitch bend, modulation, sustain, octave shifting and simple velocity control.
+GarageBand uses the other rows for such useful controls as pitch bend, modulation, sustain, octave shifting and simple velocity control.

 Useful and expedient though it is, Musical Typing has some grave shortcomings as a user interface.
-It presumes familiarity with the piano keyboard, but is not very playable for users do who possess that familiarity.
-The piano layout makes a poor fit for the grid of computer keys.
+It presumes familiarity with the piano keyboard, but it is not very playable for users do who possess that familiarity.
+The piano layout also makes a poor fit for the grid of computer keys.
 For example, there is no black key on the piano between the notes E and F, but the QWERTY keyboard gives no visual reminder of that fact, so it is necessary to just remember it.
 Unfortunately, the “missing” black key between E and F happens to be the letter R, which is GarageBand’s keyboard shortcut for recording.
 While hunting for E-flat or F-sharp, users are prone to accidentally start recording over their work.
 I have been using GarageBand for seven years and still do this routinely.

 Ableton’s Push controller represents an interesting break with MIDI controller orthodoxy.
 It is a grid of 64 touch pads surrounded by various buttons, knobs and sliders.